JasonSwindle/mom/README.md

 Status: Pre-Production

 ## How it was built

 * The docker image `phusion/baseimage` and the tag of `0.9.10`.
 * The password to root is `changeme`...
 CHANGE THIS ASAP!, you have been warned!
 * The SSH port is `9001`, to make it live with the host machaine's port 22.
-* The Private Keys from SaltStack are stored on the host in `/root/.salt_pki/` via Docker's pass-through.
+* The Private Keys from SaltStack are stored on the host in `/root/.salt_pki/` via Docker's Read/Write volume.
+* `/srv` on the host is mounted in `/srv` as Read-Only in the container.
+* `/opt/tools` on the host is mounted in `/usr/bin/tools/` as Read-Only in the container.

 ## How to deploy MOM